CliffordAnderson/XQuery4Humanists/01-introduction.md

 Which city wins for longest name?
 Which for shortest?

 > Why are there parentheses surrounding the names of the cities?
 Why are city names in quotation marks?
 Why the need for this extra syntax?
-The quotation marks indicate that we're dealing with strings rather than, say, element names.
-We need to include the parentheses to make clear that we're dealing with a sequence of strings.
-If we wrote `for $city in "Chicago", "New York"` our XQuery interpreter would assume that we were introducing a new clause in our FLWOR expression rather than a sequence of items.
-We introduce the parentheses to resolve that interpretative ambiguity.`
+The quotation marks indicate that we're dealing with strings rather than, say, numbers or XML element names.
+We need to include the parentheses to make clear that we're dealing with a *sequence* of strings (see the table of syntax above).
+If we wrote `for $city in "Chicago", "New York"`, then our XQuery interpreter would assume that we were introducing a new clause in our FLWOR expression rather than a sequence of items.
+The parentheses definitely resolve that interpretative ambiguity.

 You can combine `for` and `let` clauses and also use them more than once.
 Let's take a look at an example of an XQuery FLWOR expression.
 In this case, we'll iterate over a sequence of book elements and return fiction or nonfiction elements with titles as appropriate.